Chapter 5: Pandas#

 1. Pandas Website. http://pandas.pydata.org/ (free resource)

 2. VanderPlas, J. Python data Science Handbook: Essential Tools for Working with Data, 1st ed.; O’Reilly: Sebastopol, CA, 2017, chapter 3.
-A free, online version is available by the author at jakevdp/PythonDataScienceHandbook (free resource)
+Freely available from the author at https://jakevdp.github.io/PythonDataScienceHandbook/ (free resource)

 3. McKinney, W. Python for Data Analysis: Data Wrangling with Pandas, NumPy, and Ipython, 2nd ed.; O’Reilly: Sebastopol, CA, 2018.